ThomasKWD/redaxo4_api_json/README.md

 ## Usage

-The structure of JSON is similar to [Redaxo](https://redaxo.org) structure but simplified.
 You can easily get titles or full body contents of 1 level of sub categories.
 You specify a valid category ID or get root categories.

 You also can request rendered article content by appending `/articles/contents`.
 This explicit keyword is for  minimizing respond data load because often just a list of article titles or links are needed.